IA-NanaNana/SourceMod-Plugins/README.md

-### No update in time on gitbub, new version update should be in their linked from AM
+### No update in time on gitbub, new version update should be in their linked to AM
 ## About
 Some plugins from my "left 4 dead 2" server